Mitoooooooopo/Ballsdex-Mobile-setup/README.md

 ``poetry run python3 -m ballsdex``

- ## Any Error, Confusion, Questions or need any support Feel Free to Contact me in Discord Us
+ ## Any Error, Confusion, Questions or need any support Feel Free to Contact me in Discord Username: noobdog667
+Discord Id: 962947296683757621